Crawford, Kane and Panarin lead Blackhawks over Wild

 Chicago finished 3-1 against Minnesota in the regular season.
 The Blackhawks and Wild have met in the postseason three times - in 2013, 2014 and 2015 - and Chicago won all three series and twice went on to win the Stanley Cup.

-Set up by Panarin, Kane opened the scoring just 51 seconds in from the edge of the right circle on a shot that deflected off defenseman Marco Scandella.
+Set up by Panarin, Kane opened the scoring at 51 seconds from the edge of the right circle on a shot that deflected off Wild defenseman Marco Scandella.

 Panarin made it 2-0 at 4:38 on a rising one-timer from the slot that sailed over Dubnyk's blocker.
-That prompted coach Bruce Boudreau to summon Kuemper.
+That prompted Boudreau to summon Kuemper.

 Crawford was sharp in the second period, stopping all 20 shots he faced.
-Meanwhile, van Riemsdyk scored at 5:28 during a delayed penalty to increase Chicago's lead to 3-1.
+Meanwhile, van Riemsdyk scored at 5:28 during a delayed penalty to make it 3-1.

 Minnesota's Ryan White pulled down Jordin Tootoo along the left boards.
 Play continued and Marcus Kruger stepped in and fed the loose puck to van Riemsdyk, who had streaked to the edge of the crease.

+Granlund cut it to 3-2 just 46 seconds into the third.
+But Chicago responded with 6:18 left, with Duncan Keith making an outstanding pass to free Hossa for his first goal since Feb.
+19 at Buffalo.

 NOTES: Minnesota C Martin Hanzal missed the game with an illness.
-Wild C Jordan Schroeder moved back in the lineup after being scratched in four straight. ...
+C Jordan Schroeder moved back in the lineup after being scratched in four straight. ...
 Blackhawks veteran defensemen Niklas Hjalmarsson and Johnny Oduya were back in the lineup and paired together after getting a night off in a 4-2 loss at Detroit on Friday. ...
-Minnesota D Christian Folin missed his fourth game with an upper body injury. .
+Minnesota D Christian Folin was sidelined by an upper-body injury. ...
 The game started at 11:30 a.m. and was played before a season-high United Center crowd of 22,147. ...
-Chicago F Tomas Jurco was a healthy scratch for the first time since being acquired from Detroit on Feb.
+Chicago F Tomas Jurco was a healthy scratch for the first time since being acquired in a trade with Detroit on Feb.
 24. ...
-The Blackhawks signed 22-year-old F John Hayden, 22, one of their top prospects after he concluded his senior year at Yale.
+The Blackhawks signed 22-year-old F John Hayden, one of their top prospects, after he concluded his senior year at Yale.
+Quenneville said Hayden is expected to join the Blackhawks' practice on Monday.

 Wild: Meet the league-leading Capitals at Washington on Tuesday in the fourth of a five-game road trip.